zsq541012232/COAD/README.md

 # The dataset and code implementation of COAD

+## Congradulations!
+We publish our research paper on the conference APSEC2023!

+Here is the link: https://conf.researchr.org/details/apsec-2023/apsec-2023-technical-track/39/Effective-Anomaly-Detection-for-Microservice-Systems-with-Real-Time-Feature-Selection

 ## The [data](https://github.com/zsq541012232/COAD/tree/main/data) folder

 The folder [data](https://github.com/zsq541012232/COAD/tree/main/data) contains the dataset produced by a real deployed microservice system [hipstershop](https://github.com/abruneau/hipstershop).